Hamim-Hussain/Visualising-Earthquake-Data-with-Leaflet/README.md

 - https://earthquake.usgs.gov/earthquakes/feed/v1.0/summary/all_week.geojson

 ## Final Production Environment
-Description: The project is built with a combination of Leaflet, HTML, CSS, JavaScript, and D3 to create an interactive map visualization.
+Description: The project is built with a combination of Leaflet, HTML, CSS, JavaScript, and D3 to create an interactive map visualisation.

 Packages Used: Leaflet JS and D3 JavaScript

-The project primarily utilizes Leaflet, HTML, CSS, JavaScript, and D3 to develop an interactive map visualization.
+The project primarily utilizes Leaflet, HTML, CSS, JavaScript, and D3 to develop an interactive map visualisation.
 The focus is on leveraging these tools to create an engaging and informative map experience.
+To see the map visualisiation click on this link: https://hamim-hussain.github.io/leaflet-challenge/

 ## Findings